electron/electron/docs/api/web-contents.md

 ## Class: Debugger

-Debugger API serves as an alternate transport for [remote debugging protocol][rdp].
+> An alternate transport for Chrome's remote debugging protocol.

+Chrome Developer Tools has a [special binding][rdp] available at JavaScript runtime that allows interacting with pages and instrumenting them.

 ```javascript
 const {BrowserWindow} = require('electron')